Upper Linacre Reservoir

 Final Thoughts

 Upper Linacre Reservoir fits neatly into a slower style of travel.
-It’s easy to reach, uncomplicated to explore, and offers space to breathe without feeling remote.
+It’s easy to reach, uncomplicated to explore, and offers space to breathe without ever feeling too remote.

-I wouldn’t plan a full week around it.
-But as a day stop or a place to break up a longer journey, it works well.
-Families can manage the paths, solo travellers can find quiet corners, and vanlifers get a solid daytime base before moving on.
+I wouldn’t plan a full week around it, but as a day stop or a place to break up a longer journey, it works really well.
+Families can manage the paths, solo travellers can find quiet corners, and vanlifers get a reliable daytime base before moving on.

-We’d go back, particularly in spring or autumn when the woodland shifts colour.
+We’d go back, particularly in spring or autumn when the woodland shifts colour and the whole place feels even calmer.

 If you’re travelling through Derbyshire, it’s worth building into your route.
 It may not be one of the Peak District’s headline spots, but that’s part of the reason it holds onto its calm.